 4. Mischaracterization of medicine.
 I think it is particularly telling when a therapy tries to distinguish itself from science and medicine.
 What, exactly, is wrong with good medicine?
 Isn’t that what people want for their horses?
 For example, a seller of a particular product might warn about the side effects of taking “too many pills,” and offer their product as an “alternative;” it may be an alternative, at least in the sense that it’s something else that you could do, but, at the same time, why use it if there’s no evidence that the product actually works?

 It’s the same thing when people talk about “types” of medicine.
-Sure, they practiced medicine in the east, and in the west, but, fundamentally, they were all trying to do the same stuff.
-Or the idea that “western” medicine is only trying to treat disease – but other approaches are into prevention or “holism” or whatever – is just wrong.
+Sure, they practiced medicine in the east, and in the west, but, fundamentally, they were all trying to do the same thing: fix their patients.
+Similarly, the idea that “western” medicine is only trying to treat disease – but other approaches are into prevention or “holism” or whatever – is just wrong.

-Remember this – medicine is medicine.
+Remember this: good medicine is good medicine.
 It either works, or it doesn’t.

 5. Virtues without vices.
 If a something works, it works because it does something.
 If it really does something – if it causes some change in the horse’s body – there’s always the potential for something to go wrong.
 So, for example, if a treatment is advocated a treatment as “natural” or “holistic” or “free of side effects,” who cares?
 Such statements mean nothing unless there’s evidence that the treatment is effective.
 And, of course, “natural” substances are certainly not free of risk (e.g., rattlesnake venom, poison ivy, etc., etc.).
 Any treatment that has effects also has side effects; conversely, a treatment free of side effects probably doesn’t have have any effects at all.